Journal of Advanced Nursing

 Early View articles are complete full-text articles published online in advance of their publication in a printed issue.
 Early View articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 Early View articles are given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before allocation to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.

-Once it has been accepted, Wiley-Blackwell’s Author Services enables authors to track their article through the production process to publication online and in print.
-Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production so they do not need to contact the production editor to check on progress.
-Visit Author Services for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.
+Wiley Author Services enables authors to track their accepted article through the production process to publication online and in print.
+Authors can check the status of their articles online and choose to receive automated emails at key stages of production so they do not need to contact the production editor to check on progress.

 Free access to the final PDF offprint of your article will be available via Author Services only.
-Please sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.
-Additional paper offprints may be ordered online.
-Please click on the following link and fill in the necessary details and ensure that you type information in all of the required fields: http://offprint.cosprinters.com/cos.
-If you have queries about offprints please e-mail: email@example.com.
+Please sign up for Author Services if you would like to access your article PDF offprint and use the other benefits of the service.
+Additional paper offprints may be ordered online from this site.
+If you have queries about offprints please email: email@example.com.
 Single issues of the journal can be purchased from our customer services department.

 Author material archive policy

-Please note that unless specifically requested, Wiley-Blackwell will dispose of all submitted material one month after publication.
-If you require the return of any material submitted, please inform the Editorial Office
+Please note that unless specifically requested, Wiley will dispose of all submitted material one month after publication.

 Note to NIH Grantees

-Pursuant to NIH mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central on acceptance.
+Pursuant to NIH mandate, Wiley will post the accepted version of contributions authored by NIH grant-holders to PubMed Central on acceptance.
 This accepted version will be made publicly available 12 months after publication.
-For further information, see: www.wiley.com/go/nihmandate
+For further information, see www.wiley.com/go/nihmandate

 If you encounter any difficulties, please contact the Editorial Office on firstname.lastname@example.org.